zwbetz-gh/zwbetz/content/blog/simple-pleasures/index.md

 1. Milk and brownies
 1. That calming, peaceful feeling from being around grandparents
 1. Drinking coffee from a styrofoam cup
-1. When it’s storming, the power goes out, and you light candles
+1. When it's storming, the power goes out, and you light candles
 1. The smell of washed hair by your favorite shampoo/conditioner
 1. Warm towels out the dryer
 1. Fast internet and far reaching WiFi